 Trial to begin in human smuggling case after freezing deaths of Indian family at Canada-US border

-The U.S. Border Patrol arrested more than 14,000 Indians on the Canadian border in the year ending Sept.
-30. By 2022, the Pew Research Center estimates there were more than 725,000 Indians living illegally in the U.S., behind only Mexicans and El Salvadorans.
+The U.S. Border Patrol arrested more than 14,000 Indians on the Canadian border in the year ending this Sept.
+30. By 2022, the Pew Research Center estimates more than 725,000 Indians were living illegally in the U.S., behind only Mexicans and El Salvadorans.

 Harshkumar Patel’s attorney, Thomas Leinenweber, told The Associated Press that his client came to America to escape poverty and build a better life for himself and now “stands unjustly accused of participating in this horrible crime.
 He has faith in the justice system of his adopted country and believes that the truth will come out at the trial.”
 Attorneys for Shand did not return messages.

-Court documents filed by prosecutors show Patel was in the U.S. illegally after being refused a U.S. visa at least five times.
+Court documents filed by prosecutors show Patel was in the U.S. illegally after being refused a U.S. visa at least five times, and that he recruited Shand at a casino near their homes in Deltona, Florida, just north of Orlando.

 Over a five-week period, court documents say, Patel and Shand often communicated about the bitter cold as they smuggled five groups of Indians over a quiet stretch of border.
 One night in December 2021, Shand messaged Patel that it was “cold as hell” while waiting to pick up one group, the documents say.